How to Vote

 • Living in a remote area, as defined in the Election Act.

-Special ballots may be completed in the returning office or at Elections Alberta, picked up by a designate of the elector, or mailed to the elector.
+Special ballots may be completed in the local returning office or at Elections Alberta, picked up by a designate of the elector, or mailed to the elector.

-How to Vote by Mail
+How to Vote by Mail Apply for a Special Ballot

 Electors planning to vote by mail are encouraged to request their package early.
 Special ballot packages can only be sent out once the writ is issued and must be received back at the returning office or Elections Alberta prior to the close of voting on Election Day.
 This provides just 28 days to send, complete, and return the package.